- Beauty is in the eyes of the beholder, sometimes in deceptive ways as beauty doesn’t always mean harmless, and there is no shortage of it in nature.

-Though green isn’t such an unusual color in the animal world, beautiful green animals are a bit rare and exotic.
-A lot of them, for example, are toads, and others are insects that have little going for them besides their green color.
-The one mammal that can be said to be green, the southern three-toed sloth of South America, is also ugly.
+Though green isn’t such an unusual color in the animal world, beautiful green animals are a bit rare and exotic, and there are no green mammals as the pigment green is absent from our skin.
+A lot of the green colored animals, for example, toads, and others are insects that have little going for them besides their green color.
+The one mammal that can be said to be green, the southern three-toed sloth of South America, is not visually pleasing.
 Besides, the green in its fur comes not from natural pigment but from the algae that live there.
 Fortunately, there are enough beautiful green animals to fill this list.
 Here are 10 of them:

 10. Emerald Tree Boa